SicongLiuRS/Multispectral-and-Panchromatic-Images-Joint-Classification/README.md

-# Novel Cross-Resolution Feature-Level Fusion for Joint Classification of Multispectral and Panchromatic Remote Sensing Images
+# Feature-Level Fusion for Joint Classification of Multispectral and Panchromatic Remote Sensing Images

 It is the model code of the paper:  Novel Cross-Resolution Feature-Level Fusion for Joint Classification of Multispectral and Panchromatic Remote Sensing Images